SC 1880 Frankfurt

 The Sport-Club Frankfurt 1880 e.V. (or SC 1880 Frankfurt) is a German sports club from Frankfurt am Main.
 The club is mainly known for its rugby union team, which currently plays in the Rugby-Bundesliga, the highest level of the league system for rugby union in Germany.
 Apart from rugby, the club hosts other sports such as athletics, curling, field hockey, lacrosse, and tennis.

-The club was, for a time, one of only two professional rugby clubs in Germany, the other being Heidelberger RK.
+The club is one of four professional rugby clubs in Germany.
 The turn to professionalism in a sport otherwise fully amateur in Germany was made possible through the support of Uli Byszio, who owns a gold- and silver trading business.
 The club became an amateur side once more after the 2012–13 season.